desultory/ugrd/readme.md

 * GPG encrypted LUKS keyfiles
 * LUKS with detatched headers
 * BTRFS subvolumes and RAID
+* Cryptsetup re-attempts and alternative unlock methods
+  - Allows for late insertion of a smartcard
+  - Can fail back to plain password entry
 * Key entry over serial
 * Automatic CPIO generation